 Solenoid:

 The solenoid features two coils of wire that are wrapped around the core.
-This solenoid serves as a switch that connects and close the electrical connection between the starter motor and the vehicle’s battery.
+This solenoid serves as a switch that connects and closes the electrical connection between the starter motor and the vehicle’s battery.

 Plunger: